OCI Functions Concepts

 - Other Oracle Cloud services (for example, triggered by an event in the Events service) or from external services.

-Oracle Functions shows information about function invocations in metric charts.
+OCI Functions shows information about function invocations in metric charts.

 See Invoking Functions.